codefellows/seattle-code-301n24/curriculum/prework/set-up/3-code-challenges.md

 > What are those tests?
 We will cover that in lecture as well as how to use this repository on a daily basis.
 At this point, our goal is prove that it's properly setup.

+Your GitHub link to your Data Structures Repo will be your submission for this part of the setup assignment.

 ---

 ### Mission Accomplished!